-56. (1) A person who uses any apparatus whatsoever for the purpose of interfering with any wireless telegraphy is guilty of an offence and liable on conviction thereof to a fine not exceeding ± 500 or to imprisonment for three months or both such fine and such imprisonment.
+56. (1) A person who uses any apparatus whatsoever for the purpose of interfering with any wireless telegraphy commits an offence.
+Penalty: A fine of $f{500}$ or imprisonment for 3 months or both foregoing, any apparatus operated by Her Majesty's armed forces) -